babel/website/docs/v7-migration-api.md

 ## `@babel/traverse`

+> Remove support for flow bindings [babel/babel#6528](https://github.com/babel/babel/pull/6528)

+The reason behind this change is that `declare var foo` doesn't introduce a new local binding, but it represents a global one.

 > `getFunctionParent` will no longer return `Program`, please use `getProgramParent` instead [#5923](https://github.com/babel/babel/pull/5923). ![low](https://img.shields.io/badge/risk%20of%20breakage%3F-low-yellowgreen.svg)

 It doesn't make sense that a function named `getFunctionParent` also returns the Program, so that was removed.